-Description Forecast Actual 2020-21 Draft Budget 2021-22 Change
+Description Forecast Budget Actual 2021-22 Cha inge

 \$'000 \$'000 \$'000 %

 Monetary - operating 0 0 0 0%

 Monetary - capital 52 35 (17) (33%)

 Non-monetary 0 0 0 0%

 Total contributions 52 35 (17) (33%)

 Contributions relate to monies paid by non-government third parties for the purpose of funding the delivery of Council's services to ratepayers (operating) and/or provision of buildings and facilities (capital).
 Contributions can also be non-monetary, with an in-kind donation of physical assets to Council.
 All contributions are typically non-recurrent and the amount will vary from year to year, thus a comparison by financial year is meaningless.